-On dividends received on investments in shares of companies established in the Netherlands the Fund may be subject to Dutch dividend withholding tax at a rate of 15%.
+On dividends received on investments in shares of companies established in the Netherlands the Fund may be subject to Dutch dividend withholding tax rate of 15%.

 Dividends that the Fund receives from its foreign investments may also be subject to foreign withholding tax in the source country.
 The fiscal investment institution in principle has access to the Dutch treaties to avoid double taxation.
-Insofar as a tax treaty applies to the dividends received, the Fund may recover (part of) the withholding tax by relief at source or through refund.
+Insofar as a tax treaty applies to the dividends received, the Fund may recover part of the withholding tax by relief at source or through refund.
 Interest income may also be subject to withholding tax.

-For Dutch dividend withholding tax and the remainder of foreign withholding tax after application of tax treaties (up to 15%) that is withheld at the expense of the Fund, the Fund may apply a tax credit within the meaning of Section 11a of the 1965 Dividend Withholding Tax Act.
+For Dutch dividend withholding tax after application of tax treaties and the remainder of foreign withholding tax (up to 15%) that is withheld at the expense of the Fund, the Fund may apply a tax credit within the meaning of Section 11a of the 1965 Dividend Withholding Tax Act.
 This tax credit is settled against the Dutch dividend withholding tax withheld on distributions by the Fund.

 With respect to foreign withholding tax, the tax credit is reduced in proportion of the number of Shares in the Fund held by Shareholders who are not subject to tax and entitled to a reduction or refund of the Dutch dividend withholding tax withheld on distributions by the Fund (including exempt domestic and foreign pension funds, foundations and associations).
-Such Shareholders are not allowed to invest in the Fund.